-Ed is a personal chef for clients with special needs, and teaches “food appreciation” to children enrolled in the after-school program at Georgetown Day School.
+Master gardener, personal chef, teacher, lecturer, writer: Ed has covered the food landscape in a number of different arenas.
 He was a co-founder of the group D.C.
 Urban Gardeners and lectures on composting, kitchen gardening, food preservation, and other related topics.
-He sits on the advisory board of the D.C.
-Farm to School Network and contributes to food policy blogs such as Grist and La Vida Locavore, as well as the gardening blog Garden Rant.
-He is a contributing editor for the food access blog, DC Food for All.
+He sat on the advisory board of the D.C.
+Farm to School Network and has contributed to food policy blogs such as Grist and La Vida Locavore, as well as the gardening blog Garden Rant.
+Ed believes in self-reliance and food grown in harmony with nature.

 Email Ed: euclidarms@yahoo.com